kalwalt/kalwaltart.com/_posts/2020-05-11-webarkit-new-webar-organization.md

 We are already working on this with **arStudio** see my article: [arStudio a new open source tool for augmented reality](https://www.kalwaltart.com/blog/2020/02/08/arstudio-new-open-source-tool-augmented-reality/).
 This will become WebarStudio, once finished in Webarkit.
 If you have read the article you will know that it is based on Webglstudio a new web editor based esclusively on WebGL.

 But we don’t want to develop only a Web Editor, we saw that on the AR open source world the most used toolkit for Augmented Reality - **Artoolkit** - is dead, and is successor **ArtoolkitX** is not very friendly to port to javascript with Emscripten.
 We want bring the best from the two and move on.
 We want to focus on image tracking ( **NFT** ) and other technologies, like face tracking, hand tracking and planar tracking to name a few.
-For this reason we don’t intend to be a substitute for **Ar,js**, or a replacement for it.
+For this reason we don’t intend to be a substitute for **Ar.js**, or a replacement for it.
 We are moving instead on different basis.

 We have in mind also a new system for image tracking, this probably will be based on **OpencCV**, but if we find another better approach we are happy to change our plans.